San7o/viotecs/README.md

 <h1 align=center> viotecs </h1>
-The Entity Component System for the [Brenta Engine](https://github.com/San7o/Brenta-Engine).
+The Entity Component System of [Brenta Engine](https://github.com/San7o/Brenta-Engine).
 The ECS is a design pattern that allows you to structure your code in a way that is more modular and scalable.

+# Documentation and Installation

+You can read the official online documentation [here](https://san7o.github.io/brenta-engine-documentation/viotecs/v1.0/).

+# Quick Start

-### Entities
+## Entities
 Entities are objects in the game, It's just an ID:
 ```c++
 entity entity = world::new_entity();
 ```

-### Components
+## Components
 Components are pieces of data that are attached to an entity:
 ```c++
 struct physics_component : component {